ether/etherpad-lite/doc/api/hooks_server-side.md

 1. message - the message being handled
 2. client - the client object from socket.io

 This hook will be called once a message arrive.
 If a plugin calls `callback(null)` the message will be dropped.
-However it is not possible to modify the message.
+However, it is not possible to modify the message.

 Plugins may also decide to implement custom behavior once a message arrives.